central florida chess club

 What they like about the great game of chess

-Why he or she enjoys learning, playing, and competing in rated chess tournaments
+Why they enjoy learning, playing, and competing in rated chess tournaments

 Why they should be selected for the scholarship award

-Coaching sessions must be arranged and scheduled with the awarding coach and will take place at their discretion and availability and will normally be held at local cafes or coffee shops within the Orlando area.
+Coaching sessions must be scheduled with the awarding coach and will take place at their discretion and availability.
+The sessions will normally be held at local cafes/coffee shops within the Orlando area.
 Awarded lessons are intended to be completed in time for the recipient to participate in the K-12 Grade Level Championship with the benefit of coaching feedback.